allthingslinux/tux/docs/content/selfhost/install/systemd.md

 ---
 title: Systemd
+tags:
+  - selfhost
+  - installation
+  - systemd
 ---

 # Systemd Installation

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 This guide provides information on installing and managing Tux using systemd on a Linux system.